GiatrasKon/Gastric-Cancer-scRNAseq-Analysis/README.md

 ### Documentation

-Refer to the `documents` directory for project presentations, proposals, reports, and the original authors' paper.
+Refer to the `documents` directory for the project proposal, presentation, report, and the original authors' paper.

 ---